What grades are offered at the school?

 What is the role of parents at this school?

-Depending on their age, children attend school two to three days per week.
+Depending on their age, children attend school two to three days per week (K-5th for two days, 6th and up three days).
 During home days, parents spend intentional time leading their child(ren) in the application of concepts taught at school.
 Parents act as co-teachers under the guidance of the classroom teacher who provides lesson plans for home days.
 The number of hours required for teaching at home varies depending on the age of the child and individual needs.

-Veritas is not currently equipped to modify its instructional or evaluation practices or procedures in response to a student’s learning disabilities or other special challenges, such as ADD.
+Veritas is not currently equipped to modify its instructional or evaluation practices or procedures in response to a student’s learning disabilities or other special challenges, such as ADD or dyslexia.
 All students will receive (or not receive) credit based upon what they have (or have not) done relative to a common standard, rather than upon individualized standards developed in response to special needs.